 Let’s get started.

-Why You Keep Finding Ants in Your Car
+Why You Keep Finding Ants in Cars

 Before you break out the ant bait, it’s worth asking why these scurrying marauders are parading into your car like it’s a door-buster sale at Best Buy.